Released under the MIT License. See LICENSE for details.

 from threading import Thread, current_thread, Lock

-from efro.util import utc_now
+from efro.util import utc_now, strip_exception_tracebacks

 from efro.terminal import Clr, color_enabled